pocl/pocl/doc/sphinx/source/env_variables.rst

  If set to number, indicates the width of vector to use during vectorization.
 Default is 8 lanes.

+* POCL_VECTORIZE_MEM_ONLY

+ If set to 1, indicates that only the memory access operations should be vectorized.

 * POCL_VECTORIZE_NO_FP

  If set to 1, indicates the vectorization of floating point operations is forbidden.

-* POCL_VECTORIZE_MEM_ONLY
+* POCL_VERBOSE

- If set to 1, indicates that only the memory access operations should be vectorized.
+If set to 1, output the LLVM commands as they are executed to compile and run kernels.

 * POCL_WORK_GROUP_METHOD